U.S. and E.U. line up global pledges to slash emissions of methane, a potent greenhouse gas

-The pledge is now backed by nine of the world’s top 20 methane-emitting countries, and accounts for 60 percent of the global economy, the organizers said.
+The pledge is now backed by nine of the world’s top 20 methane-emitting countries, accounting for 60 percent of the global economy, the organizers said.

 But with just a month left before a crucial climate summit to be held in Scotland, some of the world’s biggest methane emitters — including Russia, China, India and Brazil — have still not signed on.

-Three nations named on Tuesday — France, Germany and the small Malta — were already committed to the pledge, thanks to their membership in the E.U. bloc.
+Three nations named Monday — France, Germany and the small Malta — were already committed to the pledge, thanks to their membership in the E.U. bloc.
 Among the significant new additions are Pakistan, Nigeria, Canada and the Philippines.
 Some of the other countries mentioned — including Costa Rica, Jordan and Liberia — have only a small role in the global methane emissions picture.

-Still, the U.S. and E.U. negotiators hailed the progress.
-In all now, 34 countries have signed the pledge.
+Still, U.S. and E.U. negotiators hailed the progress.
+In all, 34 countries have now signed the pledge.

 The call to reduce methane emissions by 2030 was pushed by President Biden at the White House last month.
-Methane is not as long-lived in the atmosphere as carbon dioxide, the main greenhouse gas, but it is more than 80 times more powerful over a 20-year period.
-The heat-trapping gas is produced by coal mining, the oil and gas industry and agriculture and livestock.
+Methane is not as long-lived in the atmosphere as carbon dioxide, the main greenhouse gas, but it is more than 80 times as powerful over a 20-year period.
+The heat-trapping gas is produced by coal mining, the oil and gas industry, and agriculture and livestock.

 Scientists forecast that future global warming could be reduced by 0.2 Celsius (0.36 degrees Fahrenheit) by the 2040s if countries take up the challenge to cut methane now.
 Timmermans and Kerry called the bid “the single most effective strategy to reduce near-term global warming and keep the goal of limiting warming to 1.5 degrees Celsius within reach.”